chris-mcginnis-ucsf/MULTI-seq/README.md

 ![alternativetext](/Figures/MULTIseq_ClassificationWorkflow.png)

+Notably, assigning local maxima to background and positive peaks assumes that the background peak will always be the mode.
+As one can imagine, this assumption breaks down when (i) you have only 2 samples and/or (ii) one sample is more frequent than the sum of all other sample frequencies.
+If you believe this is happening in your dataset, I advise either (i) using one of the alternative sample classification algorithms linked below or (ii) manually thresholding your barcode distributions, tracking cells surpassing each manually-set thresheold, and classifying singlets/doublets/negatives as described in step 4.

 ## MULTIseq semi-supervised negative-cell reclassification
 In its current form, MULTI-seq barcoding is an imperfect process that produces a small fraction of cells that cannot be classified into sample groups.
 These negative cells are of two varieties: True and false negatives.
 True negatives result from cells with poor barcode labeling.
 In contrast, false negatives result from algorithmic misclassification.
 Since a single inter-maxima quantile threshold is applied to all barcodes during sample classification, we believe false negatives arise because this thresholding strategy may be sub-optimal for a subset of barcode distributions.
 Thus, although false negatives have poor *absolute* signal in comparison to high-confidence singlets, we reasoned that false negatives could be ‘rescued’ by computing the *relative* strength of each barcode signal on a cell-by-cell basis.